DeltaMod/QuInt-Optofieldcharge-Python/README.md

 # QuInt-Optofieldcharge-Python
- Python Converrsion of QuInt-Optofieldcharge originally written in Matlab
+ Python Conversion of QuInt-Optofieldcharge originally written in Matlab